matrix-org/matrix-spec-proposals/proposals/3244-room-version-capabilities.md

 For example if the room support knocking, the client should add this option in the join rule chooser (and if not only show `Invite Only` and `Public` for example).

-When creating a room, client could check if the needed feature is supported by the server before creating.
+When creating a room, the client could check if the needed feature is supported by the server before creating.

-If the feature is not supported, the client could inform the user that this type of room can't be created as well as an information message explaining how to contact the homeserver admin.
+If the feature is not supported, the client could inform the user that this type of room can't be created as well as an information message explaining how to contact the home server admin.

 If the feature is supported by the default room version, then just continue as usual.